MOTORCYCLE & SCOOTER TYRE INFORMATION

 Tyres can also be split into 2 main group's:

 Tube type tyres~These tyres require an inner tube to be fitted inside the tyre.
-Most spoked wheel motorcycles (for example off road & MX motorcycles) use a tube type tyre because without an innertube, the air would seep out of the holes where the spokes go in.
+Most spoked wheel motorcycles (for example off road and MX motorcycles) use a tube type tyre because without an innertube, the air would seep out of the holes where the spokes go in.

 Tubeless tyres~These tyres don't require an inner tube.
 Fitted commonly to most modern solid wheel bikes